hanayik/StimSync/README.md

+# StimSync

 [![DOI](https://zenodo.org/badge/68041764.svg)](https://zenodo.org/badge/latestdoi/68041764)

+## Abstract
+#### BACKGROUND
+Many neuroscience experiments rely on presenting stimuli and measuring participants' responses to these events.
+Often computer screens, speakers and keyboards are sufficient.
+However, these devices are not appropriate for some situations.
+For example, some studies present tactile or olfactory stimuli or brain stimulation.
+Likewise, keyboard buttons are not appropriate for use with vocal responses, small animals or individuals with motor impairments.

+#### NEW METHOD
+We describe StimSync, which simulates USB keyboard inputs, allowing use with most experimental software.
+StimSync can measure button presses, optical signals from magnetic resonance imaging systems, changes in ambient light (e.g. synchronizing intracranial electrography), and auditory events (a voice key).
+In addition to the USB keyboard mode (necessarily millisecond precision), StimSync can also be set to provide higher precision timing.
+This feature can be used to validate timing, ensuring event synchronization (e.g. auditory events, visual events, brain stimulation).
+In addition to recording inputs, StimSync provides seven digital outputs for controlling external devices.
+Finally, StimSync can record analog inputs; we illustrate how this can be used to evaluate the rise time for computer displays.

+#### RESULTS
+We observed outputs with a mean latency of 2.1ms (sd=0.17ms) and USB inputs with a mean latency of 2ms (sd=0.54ms).

+#### COMPARISON WITH EXISTING METHOD(S)
+StimSync statistically outperforms two professional solutions and numerically outperforms other devices described in the literature.

+#### CONCLUSIONS
+StimSync (http://www.mccauslandcenter.sc.edu/CRNL/tools/stimsync) provides an open-source solution for controlling and validating neuroscience experiments.
+In addition to sharing the design, we have produced a batch of devices to demonstrate the market for professional implementations.

+## Detailed Notes
 Important note: Windows may not recognize a Teensy as a serial device when you plug it into a Windows computer.
 In this case, you should install the "Windows XP/Vista/7 Installer" (to reprogram the Teensy) or the "Windows Serial Installer" (to connect to a pre-programmed Teensy) from http://www.pjrc.com/teensy/td_download.html.
 On OSX computers, the serial port should be detected automatically, but you will want to get the Teensyduino software for programming.

 Here are a few programs for using the Arduino as an Oscilloscope